 In early 2019, Liron joined the Center for Cancer Research at the Massachusetts General Hospital and the Department of Medicine at Harvard Medical School.

 Trisha grew up in San Diego, California, where she received her Bachelor of Science degree in Molecular and Cellular Biology from San Diego State University.
-In her undergraduate career, she received training in the laboratory of Sanford Bernstein studying the UNC-45 myosin chaperone protein in Drosophila.
+In her undergraduate career, she conducted research in the laboratory of Sanford Bernstein studying the UNC-45 myosin chaperone.
 During her free time, she enjoys the outdoors with her dogs and plays video games.